baveet256/CS-notes/LLD/All Notes.md

 Strategy Design Pattern

+	The things that changes at runtime, take them off the parent class, use composition solve the complex and big inheritence.
+Make sure to have static content in parent, and dynamic ones are on composition.

 	For example:
 		We Build a class with some methods, and new child can inherit them and also extend their functionality Problem happens when, these new child methods implement same new functions.